core-wg/oscore/draft-ietf-core-object-security.md

 Observe {{RFC7641}} is an optional feature.
 An implementation MAY support {{RFC7252}} and the Object-Security option without supporting {{RFC7641}}.
 The Observe option as used here targets the requirements on forwarding of {{I-D.hartke-core-e2e-security-reqs}} (Section 2.2.1.2).

-In order for a proxy to support forwarding of Observe messages, there must be an Observe option present in options part of the OSCOAP message ({{RFC7641}}), so Observe must have an outer value.
+In order for a proxy to support forwarding of Observe messages there SHALL be an Observe option present in options part of the OSCOAP message ({{RFC7641}}), so Observe must have an outer value.
 OSCOAP aware proxies MAY look at the Partial IV value instead of the outer Observe value.

+Additionally, the outer CoAP Code for Observe messages SHALL NOT be replaced as described in XX.

 To secure the order of notifications, the client SHALL maintain a Notification Number for each Observation it registers.
 The Notification Number is a non-negative integer containing the largest Partial IV of the successfully received notifications for the associated Observe registration, see {{replay-protection}}.
 The Notification Number is initialized to the Partial IV of the first successfully received notification.
 In contrast to {{RFC7641}}, the received partial IV MUST always be compared with the Notification Number, which thus MUST NOT be forgotten after 128 seconds.